Guilt-Free Vegan Brownies?

 - 40 g Date Pieces roughly chopped

-- Place the 'melting' ingredients together in a heatproof bowl.
+- Place all the 'melting' ingredients (except the peanut butter) together in a heatproof bowl.
 Place over a saucepan with boiling water and melt slowly to avoid splitting.
-Leave to cool to room temperature.
+Once the mix has melted, stir in the peanut butter and heat through for a few minutes until fully incorporated.
+Leave the mix to cool to room temperature.

 - Sieve the flour and cocoa powder together into a bowl, add in the salt.
 Keep the sieve for later.